Between the Lines: Overbearing parents can scare off college recruiters

 Fitzgerald isn’t alone.
 Over the past couple of years, I’ve spoken with college coaches about their experiences with parents and each had varying degrees of concerns.
 Some might completely move on from a player whose parents carry a bad reputation, while others might go out of their way to limit the contact parents have with the coaching staff.
 What helps college coaches is they’re not as accessible as their high school counterparts, so they don’t worry about parents showing up to practices or cornering them after games.

 This is all ammunition for high school coaches who have exhausted all methods of silencing the most vocal parents in their programs.
-Preseason meetings and codes of conduct may not make a difference, but when you consider that parents are motivated by athletic scholarships, the idea that they’re interfering could encourage them to adjust their attitudes.
+Preseason meetings and codes of conduct might not make a difference.
+However, when you consider that parents are motivated by athletic scholarships, the idea that they’re interfering could encourage them to adjust their attitudes.

 Recruiters want parents who help their children with homework, but not those who do it for them or complain to teachers about grades.
 Recruiters want parents who cheer from the stands, but not those who constantly yell obscenities and hound referees after every missed call.
 Most importantly, recruiters want parents who trust the coach and don’t leave angry voicemails or send emails when their child isn’t getting enough playing time.
 Parents must embody what recruiters want in student-athletes.